US servicemember killed in raid on al Qaeda in Yemen

 (CNN)A US servicemember died of wounds suffered during a raid in Yemen against al Qaeda -- the first American combat death under President Donald Trump, US Central Command said Sunday.

-Three other servicemembers also were wounded.
+Six other servicemembers also were wounded, all non-life threatening.

+"In a successful raid against al Qaeda in the Arabian Peninsula (AQAP) headquarters, brave US forces were instrumental in killing an estimated 14 AQAP members and capturing important intelligence that will assist the US in preventing terrorism against its citizens and people around the world," Trump said in a statement.

+"Americans are saddened this morning with news that a life of a heroic service member has been taken in our fight against the evil of radical Islamic terrorism," he added.
+"My deepest thoughts and humblest prayers are with the family of this fallen service member.
+I also pray for a quick and complete recovery for the brave service members who sustained injuries."

 A US military official said the raid was not directed against specific individuals, but aimed at "site exploitation," a military term to describe intelligence-gathering actions.